Close

 While Utah gives judges guidelines to follow when administering sentences after criminal convictions, judges are also able to weigh various factors when deciding whether to sentence a defendant to the lesser possible consequences or worse ones.

-For example, the seriousness of the alleged crime, the damage and impact to the victim, and the defendant’s previous criminal record might all factor into a judge’s sentencing in a criminal case.
-While some aggravating factors, like allegedly using a weapon during the offense, might lead to longer sentences, mitigating factors, like having a diagnosed mental illness, might enable our Logan, UT criminal defense lawyers to get lesser sentences on defendants’ behalves.
+While some aggravating factors, like allegedly using a weapon during the offense, might lead to longer sentences, mitigating factors, like having a diagnosed mental illness, might enable our Logan, UT criminal defense lawyers to get lesser sentences on behalf of defendants.

 While judges have some leeway when giving sentences in criminal cases, they are also often bound by sentencing maximums and sometimes minimums, depending on the crime a defendant is convicted of.
 If there are minimum prison sentences for the crimes you are being charged with, we can explain what they are and the risks of accepting a plea agreement without in-depth negotiation.